mitmath/18335/README.md

 Calculated condition number for square root, summation, and matrix-vector multiplication, as well as solving Ax=b, similar to the book.
 Defined the condition number of a matrix: for f(x)=Ax, the condition number is ‖A‖⋅‖x‖/‖Ax‖, which is bounded above by κ(A)=‖A‖⋅‖A⁻¹‖.

 **Further reading:** Trefethen, lectures 12, 14, 15, 24.
 See any linear-algebra textbook for a review of eigenvalue problems, especially Hermitian/real-symmetric ones.
 See also [these notes from 18.06](https://nbviewer.jupyter.org/github/stevengj/1806/blob/fall18/lectures/Conditioning.ipynb) for a basic overview.

+### Lecture 6 (Mar 1)

+* video: to be posted
+* pset 1 solutions: to be posted
+* pset 2: to be posted

+Related matrix L₂ norm to eigenvalues of B=AᵀA (or Āᵀ=A^\* for complex A).
+B is obviously Hermitian (Bᵀ=B), and with a little more work showed that it is positive semidefinite: xᵀBx≥0 for any x.
+Reviewed and re-derived properties of eigenvalues and eigenvectors of Hermitian and positive-semidefinite matrices.
+Hermitian means that the eigenvalues are real, the eigenvectors are orthogonal (or can be chosen orthogonal).
+Also, a Hermitian matrix must be diagonalizable (I skipped the proof for this; we will prove it later in a more general setting).
+Positive semidefinite means that the eigenvalues are nonnegative.

+Proved that, for a Hermitian matrix B, the **Rayleigh quotient** R(x)=xᵀBx/xᵀx is bounded above and below by the largest and smallest eigenvalues of B (the "min–max theorem").
+Hence showed that the L₂ induced norm of A is the square root of the largest eigenvalue of B=AᵀA.
+Similarly, showed that the L₂ induced norm of A⁻¹, or more generally the supremum of ‖x‖/‖Ax‖, is equal to the square root of the inverse of the smallest eigenvalue of AᵀA

+Understanding norms and condition numbers of matrices therefore reduces to understanding the eigenvalues of AᵀA (or AAᵀ).
+However, looking at it this way is unsatisfactory for several reasons.
+First, we would like to solve one eigenproblem, not two.
+Second, working with things like AᵀA explicitly is often bad numerically, because it squares the condition number \[showed that κ(AᵀA)=κ(A)²\] and hence exacerbates roundoff errors.
+Third, we would really like to get some better understanding of A itself.
+All of these concerns are addressed by the **singular value decomposition** or **SVD**.

+Explicitly constructed SVD (both "thin" and thick/unitary) in terms of eigenvectors/eigenvalues of AᵀA and AAᵀ.
+Recall from above that we related the singular values to induced L₂ norm and condition number.

+Talked a little about the SVD and low-rank approximations (more on this in homework), e.g. graphically illustrated via [image compression](http://timbaumann.info/svd-image-compression-demo/), or [principal component analysis](http://en.wikipedia.org/wiki/Principal_component_analysis) (PCA), e.g. illustrated with this [nice demo of human locomotion analysis](https://www.biomotionlab.ca/html5-bml-walker/).

+**Further reading:** Trefethen, lectures 4, 5, 11.